 Thank you for selecting these five landmark LGBTQI books.
-Let me quickly spell out here, for our readers, that LGBTQI stands for ‘lesbian, gay, bisexual, queer and intersex.’
+Let me quickly spell out here, for our readers, that LGBTQI stands for ‘lesbian, gay, bisexual, transgender, queer and intersex.’
 To start us off, could you talk a little bit about the importance of the representation of LGBTQI voices in literature?

 I think there’s a theme that we are going to touch on a lot during this conversation: the conflict that we all have as creatives who are minority voices—how much we want to be a ‘lesbian writer’ or ‘lesbian comedian’, say.
 Because obviously you want to appeal to a broad market too, to sell enough books to make a living.
 But it’s complex for me, because I’ve generally been something of an activist and primarily known within the LGBTQI community.

 I’ve had lots and lots of gigs at LGBTQI festivals over the years—and lesbian nights, women’s festivals, and fringe-y alternative events where the queer community and our allies primarily make up the attendees.
 I’ve had reviewers come to some of my comedy shows and say, ‘Why is it only lesbians here?
 Everyone should know about this show.’